by Per Bothner (SRFI 163), Peter McGoron (design), John Cowan (editor and steward)

 the array may contain elements of any type.

-After the tag comes the lbounds, an optional list whose elements are integer literals giving the lower bounds of each dimension.
+After the tag comes the bounds, a list each of whose elements is either an integer literal giving the upper bound of a dimension (in which case the lower bound is 0), or a list of two integer literals giving the lower and upper bounds.
 This is followed by a datum containing array elements organized into dimensions using parentheses.
 The datum contains the elements in a nested-list format: a one-dimensional array uses a single list, a two-dimensional array uses a list of lists, and so on.
 The elements are in lexicographic order.
-A zero-dimensional array is followed by a datum of any type.
-The lbounds and the number of dimensions are mutually exclusive.
+A zero-dimensional array is followed by a datum of any type that the tag supports.

 represents a one-dimensional array with integer elements,